bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 34°
-- Cloudy
+- Partly Cloudy
-- 72% humidity
+- 75% humidity
-- 14 mph wind
+- 15 mph wind
-- 77% cloud cover
+- 75% cloud cover
 - 17 AQI 🟩
 - 0.03 inches of snow in the past 24 hours
 - 0.42 inches of snow and 0.02 inches of rain expected in the next 48 hours